mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 The controllers will be scanning all CR's that we will be creating throughout the article.

-## Creating the cloud native application
+## Creating the Cloud-native application

-To create the cloud native application we will use the current GA version of [quarkus framework](https://quarkus.io){:target="_blank"}.
+To create the Cloud-native application we will use the current GA version of [Quarkus framework](https://quarkus.io){:target="_blank"}.

 To create this application you need to have the following versions:
  - [GraalVM](https://www.graalvm.org/){:target="_blank"} 19.3.1 or 20.0.0 for native compilation